How to Find Strength In Being A Brick-and-Mortar Retail Store

-We all cope with a world spinning out of control by controlling our own environment as much as we can.
+We all cope with a world spinning out of control by controlling our environments as much as we can.

-Who we allow to follow us, the pictures we curate to show we’re having a great time, and who we text are all filtered versions of ourselves.
+Our collection of followers, the pictures we curate to show we’re having a great time, and the people we text are all filtered versions of ourselves.

 This has left many employees as well as shoppers adrift with the illusion of connection.

-The trouble is that we’re growing more addicted to that dopamine rush of a text message.
+The trouble is that we’re growing more addicted to that dopamine rush of a text message or a thumbs up.

-So of course technology is telling retailers to go where shoppers spend more of their time - on their phones.
+So of course, technology is telling retailers to go where shoppers have had to spend more of their time because of the pandemic - on their phones.

-Yet those smartphones, with their drug rush, can’t deliver the human connection that shoppers crave.
-And it is that human connection that brick and mortar retailers can use to combat online retailers and add meaning to many shoppers.
+And with lockdowns coming and going across the world, it is that human connection that brick-and-mortar retailers can use to combat online retailers and add meaning for many shoppers.

-Now I know there are those who tout a coming retail world devoid of physical stores, associates, and malls.
-Their bleak future is filled with gloves and glasses that let you immerse yourself in a virtual world while still within your own home.
+Now I know some tout a coming world devoid of physical stores, associates, and malls.
+Their bleak future is filled with a different set of gloves and glasses to let you immerse yourself in a virtual world while still within your own home.

 But that flies in the face of a basic need of shoppers: human connection.

-Research confirms that human connection lies at the heart of human well-being.
-Knowing you’re valued and a contributing member of society from another person is incredibly reaffirming.
-A recent article in the NYT concludes, “It’s up to all of us — doctors, patients, neighborhoods and communities — to maintain bonds where they’re fading, and create ones where they haven’t existed.”
+An article in the NYT concludes: “It’s up to all of us — doctors, patients, neighborhoods, and communities — to maintain bonds where they’re fading and create ones where they haven’t existed.”

 When we go shopping, beyond an unconscious need to connect with another human being, we’re also looking for someone to remove frustration from our lives.

-That’s why people still go to retail stores.
+That’s why people still go to physical retail stores.

 And will for the foreseeable future…

-Retail sales builds one person at a time.
-Do it right and you form a relationship that lasts with your client.
-Do it wrong and you miss your chance.
+Retail sales build one person at a time.
+Do it right, and you form a relationship that lasts with your client.
+Do it wrong, and you miss your chance.

-Shoppers are looking for someone to be responsible for their happiness when they drive to your store.
+Shoppers are looking for someone to be responsible for their happiness when they drive to your shop.
 Welcome that challenge!

 Good relationships, like eating well and getting enough exercise, aren’t just a matter of luck.

-And expecting employees to magically create rewarding interactions with no selling process on your salesfloor is delusional.
+"Expecting employees to magically create rewarding interactions with no selling process on your sales floor is delusional."

-Would you want to end up with the kind of life your employee has... with the kind of friendships they have?
-If not, you need to provide them the skills to forge deeper ties to people than tapping a heart emoji on Instagram.
+You need to provide associates the skills to forge deeper ties with people than by tapping a heart emoji on Instagram.